An easy-to-make cornmeal crust really elevates this simple spinach quiche. You may never go back to a regular pie crust.

 - Preheat oven to 425°F.

-- Combine cornmeal, flour, salt in a small bowl.
-Cut in shortening using a fork or pastry cutter until combined.
-Sprinkle water in while tossing with fork, and continue to stir lightly until mixture forms a ball.
-Roll out on lightly floured board.
-Fit loosely into a 9-inch pie pan, fluting edges (mine aren’t pretty but who cares).
+- Combine cornmeal, ¾ cup flour, and ½ teaspoon salt in a medium sized bowl.
+Cut in cold butter, using a fork or pastry cutter, until the mixture resembles coarse crumbs.
+Sprinkle water in while tossing the mixture with a fork, and continue to stir lightly until dough can be shaped into a ball.

 - Bake at 425°F for 15 minutes.
-Turn the oven down to 350°F and bake for 20-25 minutes or until golden brown and set in the middle.
-Let stand 10 minutes before serving warm, room temperature or cold.
+Turn the oven down to 350°F and bake for 20 to 25 minutes or until golden brown and set in the middle.
+Let stand 10 minutes before serving.
+Quiche can be served warm, room temperature or cold.